 Many area service agencies and churches participate as coat voucher partners.
 Contact your local church or social service agency to inquire about receiving a voucher.

 Yes!
 It takes many hands to sort and hang thousands of coats!
-Opportunities will be available to help at all KARM Stores locations beginning October 31.
-At all KARM Stores locations, each donated coat must be sorted by gender and size prior to November 14.
-Additional help is needed to display them properly from November 14 to December 10.
+Opportunities will be available to help at all KARM Stores locations beginning October 30.
+At all KARM Stores locations, each donated coat must be sorted by gender and size prior to November 13.
+Additional help is needed to display them properly from November 13 to December 9.
 Select a day, time and location to serve and provide the information requested in the “Coats for the Cold Volunteer Opportunities” button below to schedule your volunteer experience.
-Come be a part of the important community effort!
+Come be a part of this important community effort!

 Coats for the Cold History